vlang-association/blog/content/blog/introducing-foundation.md

 There is still a lot of work to improve ORM.
 Now the ORM functionality covers only the basic needs for performing CRUD tasks, but all of them do not go beyond pet-projects.
-And there is functionality that the community has been waiting for for a long time.
+And there is functionality that the community has been waiting for a long time.
 For example, the operators `like` and `in`.

 Based on the existing problems and user wishes, we have built the following roadmap for ORM: